SheenaShahangian/CS601_TermProject_Shahangian/README.md

 ### Extra Credit - How I Went Above and Beyond

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
+I have noted these throughout the report above, in sections named **Extra Credit Note**, but I'll provide an overview again here.
 These include:

-* I have incorporated Flexbox for some of my multi-column layouts (as I read online that floats are less and less common these days and should start to be phased out, although I did use floats too to get some practice in).
+* I have incorporated Flexbox for my multi-column layouts (as I read online that floats are less and less common these days and should start to be phased out, although I did use floats too to get some practice in).
+You'll notice Flexbox, for example, used on the articles pages for the two-column layout of articles.
+It is also used on the home page, the biography page, the travels page, and the confirmation page for two column layouts as well.
+I have also used it for four column layouts on the site as well.

 * I have used multiple ES6 functionality and higher, along with the content taught in Module 5.
 Specifically, I have used fetch to grab data from a JSON file I created.
 This file contains a list of places I have on my travel bucket list, which is pulled and populated in a list on the travels page on my website.
-For ES6 functionality and higher...
+For ES6 functionality and higher, you'll notice an abundant use of template strings throughout the project's JavaScript files.
+I have also leveraged the for...each loop as well.

 * I have created custom imagery for my website, including my own logo, and icons that I personally designed.
 All images used on the website are also images that I have taken.